№ 01

 By request

-The third is on the shelf.
+The third bottle is on the shelf.
 We're not putting it on the menu.
-Allocation is small and we'd rather it land with the regulars before it makes a guide.
+Allocation is small, and we'd rather it land with our regulars and our locker members before it ends up in a magazine guide.